Debian/dcs/howto/hacking.md

 ## Filling the PostgreSQL tables

 The best way is to donwload the udd-popcon dump and import it.
+Note that not a full dump of UDD is required, the popcon table is enough.
+See [update-index.sh](../update-index.sh) for where to get such a dump.
 In case you cannot do that, an alternative is to just insert the following rows manually:

 ```sql